cezarmathe/cezarmathe.com/README.md

 ## Licensing

 This project's license can be found [here](https://github.com/cezarmathe/personal-website/blob/master/LICENSE).
-This applies to all the contents of this repository, except the contents and subfolders of the folders that contain a `LICENSE` file.
+This applies to all the contents of this repository, except the contents and subfolders of the folders that contain a `LICENSE` file and the folder `data`.
 These are licensed under that file's license.

 ## How to build